lnplnp/CSS-Guidelines/README.md

     /*html*/.product-page{}

-We can now see exactly where to apply this class but with none of the specificity or non-reusability drawbacks.

 Nous pouvons maintenant voir exactement où s'applique cette classe, sans avoir les inconvénients de la la spécificité ou de la non-réutilisation.